Top 20 easy bakes for kids

 18. Curly twirlies

 These curly twirlies are wonderfully gooey and sticky, filled with chocolate chips and melted toffee.
 Kids will enjoy assembling the ready-made pastry with the filling as it takes some craftsmanship.

-If you're feeling adventurous, why not make delicious croissants from scratch using our croissant recipes?
+Feeling adventurous?
+Why not make delicious croissants from scratch using our croissant recipes.

 This gorgeously moist blueberry cake can be prepared in just three steps.
 Kids can take the lead, tossing the frozen berries in flour and combining the wet and dry mixtures.
 They may need some help working the oven, but allow them to time the baking, so they get the satisfaction of successfully skewering the cake to test if it’s done.

 Try more recipes using this fruit with our blueberry recipes.

 Teach your children the wonders of baking with this gluten-free lemon drizzle cake.
 Wow them with the special ingredient which keeps the cake beautifully moist – mashed potato!

 Find more fun foodie activities for kids...